 Author: Emily Badger

-Emily Badger is a contributing writer to Urban Land.
-Ms. Badger is also a contributing writer to The Atlantic Cities.
-She also writes for Miller-McCune, and her work has appeared in GOOD, The Christian Science Monitor, and The New York Times.
+Emily Badger is a writer based in San Francisco, where she covers national urban policy for The Washington Post.
+She writes frequently about urban planning, housing, transportation, poverty and inequality Her work has appeared in GOOD, The Christian Science Monitor, and The New York Times.
 She lives in Washington, D.C.

 You can follow Emily Badger on Twitter: @emilymbadger